-April 26, 2022 • 5min read
+April 26, 2022 • 6min read

 Should You Choose Chinese or Western Food for Your Wedding?

 There are numerous things to prepare for a wedding and what’s most important besides the venue, wedding dress and decorations?
 That’s right, food!
 When figuring out your wedding menu, make sure that it’s of good quality, tastes good and fits the budget as well!
 You can either choose the traditional food for wedding menus or something entirely different.
 It all depends on your preference; if you want to go for a safer menu that you know your guests will enjoy, the regular is the way.
 However, if you’re treating your guests to something different, why not add some delicious Chinese dishes to the table?
-In this article, we’ll be looking at the best of both world menus, whether you’ll be serving Western food or Chinese cuisine for your wedding reception.
+In this article, we’ll be looking at the best of both world menus, whether you’ll be serving Western food or Chinese wedding dishes for your reception.

 Traditional foods served at Chinese weddings represent happiness, longevity and good fortune through the names, colors and flavors of the dishes.
 Here are the top 3 Chinese dishes you can serve for your special day.

-Roast Duck
+1. Roast Duck

 Ducks symbolize fidelity in Chinese culture as many of them mate for life.
 Roast Duck or Peking Duck are usually served whole to represent completeness and peace within the marriage.
 The duck’s crispy red skin also represents happiness.
 This menu is usually served with sweet plum sauce, thin streamed flour wraps and strands of spring onion.

-Chicken and Lobster
+2. Chicken and Lobster

 This pairing symbolizes the dragon and phoenix in Chinese mythology, representing the male and female union, or yin and yang.
 The lobster represents the dragon and the chicken as the phoenix in Chinese cuisine.
 The chicken and lobster are usually served whole to symbolize happiness for the couple and for them to remain intact for eternity.
 The two dishes, when served together, represent the bride and groom’s blissful union.

-Roast Pork
+3. Roast Pork

 Roast pork symbolizes the bride’s purity or virginity.
 This dish tastes so good that you can always serve them and ditch the patriarchy!

-Noodle or Rice
+4. Noodle or Rice

 Noodles are usually served during New Year and other celebrations to celebrate longevity.
 Noodles and rice aren’t traditionally served in the count of Chinese wedding banquet dishes.
 They are usually brought out at the end of the event so that guests can have them at home.